ambrishrparekh/Stock-App-Foo-Bar/README.md

 * Ability to select preset time periods and zoom in on any period within the past 5 years.
 * LIVE updates every minute!
 * Data from IEX.
-* Optional Massively Multiplayer Online game that allows users to invest in stocks using pretend money.
+* Optional Massively Multiplayer Online game that allows users to trade stocks using pretend money.
 Users are then ranked on a leaderboard based on the monetary value of the stocks they own, if liquidated immediately (using live price data).
+* Can follow stocks.
+Preferences roam across user sessions.